 If you win your DMV DUI hearing and the hearing officer sets aside the action, this means that you will retain your driving privilege intact.

-This also means that means that you may be able to obtain a better "deal" with the prosecution during plea bargain negotiations for your DUI criminal case.
+This also means that you may be able to obtain a better "deal" with the prosecution during plea bargain negotiations for your DUI criminal case.
 If the DUI hearing reveals significant flaws in the state's case, it may even convince the prosecutor to dismiss your DUI charges altogether.

 But because the DMV and DUI court hearing process are completely separate proceedings, "winning" the DMV hearing does not automatically carry over to the court proceedings.
 For whatever reason, the prosecutor may still believe he / she has strong enough evidence to proceed to trial.